Table of Contents[Hide][Show]

 Calves should look like adult cows, only smaller.
 Their backs should be flat.

-Cows look at your with their ears.
+Cows look at you with their ears.
 When a cow looks in your direction, the ears should stand up and move in your direction.

 Diversity in chicken species is not a good sign unless there is plenty of space to roam.

-If there is mixing of chicken species, look for missing tail feathers – this indicates too little space for laying hens to roam.
+If there is mixing of chicken species, look for missing tail feathers.
+This indicates too little space for laying hens to free-range.

 Do not be concerned if meat birds lay down.
 This is what they do.
 Laying hens run around but meat birds do not.

 Chickens running around where cow feed or hay is located is not a good sign.
-Chickens in the pasture is ok, but NOT in the feeding area as cows that eat chicken droppings can harbor salmonella.
+Chickens in the pasture are fine, but NOT in the feeding area as cows that eat chicken droppings can harbor salmonella.

 Lots of starlings or pigeons in a barn or on wires near a silo is a bad sign.
-Birds near any sort of feed is a risk of contamination from their droppings.
+Birds near any sort of feed are a risk of contamination from their droppings.

-Bird nests over where the cows eat is a problem due to bird dropping contamination.
+Bird nests over where the cows eat are a problem due to bird dropping contamination.

 Barn and Milk House